MarkClinton/footy-stats-cli/README.md

 - ### [tabulate](https://pypi.org/project/tabulate/)
 Used in the MainUtil() class.
 It formats the list of data returned from the API into a table.
 - ### [simple term menu](https://pypi.org/project/simple-term-menu/)
 Used in the MainUtil() class.
-It creates a menu with the neccessary information.
+It creates a menu with the necessary information.
 - ### [dotenv](https://pypi.org/project/python-dotenv/)
 Used in the BaseClient() class.
 Using the load_dotenv() to read the key value of the secret key.
 - ### [requests](https://pypi.org/project/requests/)